 Alternatively, if you are after something a little more traditional, this Bury Street institution never disappoints.
 Famed for being the restaurant where Barbara Cartland found a pearl in her oyster, Quaglino’s boasts an unusually glittering list of diners, having hosted everyone from Princess Diana to Evelyn Waugh, Judy Garland and Lindsay Lohan.
 The classic restaurant has changed little in its illustrious history, because it hasn’t had to.
 Expect delicious British classics, expert mixology, and live music.

-Or for those always on the hunt for their latest thing, the Distefano family has opened an Italian restaurant on Regent Street St James’s.
 A must for lovers of fine Mediterranean cuisine, the effortlessly contemporary elegance of San Carlo reflects its culinary offering.
 The restaurant aims for meals to engage all of the senses, and they publicly state that their sole desire is that “everything that arrives at your table delights you”.
 San Carlo truly offers a smorgasbord of gorgeous options, but an emphasis on fresh, seasonal, authentic Italian ingredients, often flown in directly, and an impressive wine list with over 150 varieties to choose from makes this a strong contender.
 It’s a welcome addition to St James’s, central London’s truly international dining spot.